 Children can also feel pressure when a parent chooses to analyse or critique their performance afterwards, especially when it happens immediately on the journey home after the game or training session.

 Some children fear the post-game car ride when they know they are going to be lectured.
-A parent might think they are helping by pointing out what went wrong and what could have been done better, but a lot of kids take a rather different view.
+A parent might think they are helping by pointing out what went wrong and what could have been done better, but a lot of kids playing football will take a rather different view.
 It simply adds to the pressure they feel to make their parents proud, subsequently taking away from the enjoyment of playing football.

 It is the role of the football coach to provide feedback and offer constructive criticism when required.
 Qualified coaches will have been taught how to do this in a positive manner designed to eke the necessary improvement from their players through their FA Coaching Badges.

-Coaches working in We Make Footballers Academies go through additional training with in-house WMF Qualifications to further their knowledge base and put them in an even better position to develop the football skills of children.
+Coaches working in We Make Footballers Academies go through additional training with in-house WMF Qualifications to further their knowledge base and put them in an even better position to develop and grow the football skills of children.

-The role of parents should be to support, encourage and be positive.
+The role of parents should of course be to support, encourage and be positive.
 Leave the critiquing to the coach.
 Children only have one childhood.
 Make it as fun as possible for them, including on the football pitch.

 3. Let the child tell you what could have gone better